Romans Chapter 2

 15. Therefore, if the uncircumcised man keeps the ordinances of the law, won’t his uncircumcision be considered as circumcision?

-16. And the uncircumcised man by birth who is fulfilling the law will judge you to be a deliberate violator of the law through the letter of the law and circumcision.
+16. And the uncircumcised man by birth who’s fulfilling the law will judge you to be a deliberate violator of the law through the letter of the law and circumcision.

-17. For the one with the appearance of a Jew isn’t, nor the one with the appearance of circumcision in the flesh,
+17. For the one with the outward appearance of a Jew isn’t a Jew, nor the one with the outward circumcision in the flesh,

 18. but the man who’s a Jew internally is a Jew; who also has circumcision of the heart in spirit, not in the letter, whose approval isn’t from men, but from God.